enonic/app-explorer/README.md

 * Remove field displayName
 * Add field min and max occurrences
 * Add more field value types
+* Upgrade to lib-explorer-3.15.1
+  * Colletors/Document API write both _nodeType and type (for backwards compatibility)
 * Upgrade to lib-explorer-3.15.0
   * Move function parameters that start with __ to second argument without __
   * Make collector/register handle different versions of installed app-explorer